The S&P 500 Isn’t What You Think It Is Anymore: Here’s the Uncomfortable Truth

 Narrow Leadership Changes the Risk Profile

 Even so, a market led by so few companies has less room for error.
 If those mega-cap leaders disappoint, there are fewer stocks with enough size to cushion the blow.
-That’s why savvy investors should pay as much attention to market breadth as they do the index itself.
-An S&P 500 fund may still own 500 companies, but with nearly half its value concentrated in just 10 names, its fortunes increasingly rise and fall with a remarkably small group of businesses.
+That is why investors should pay as much attention to market breadth as they do to the index itself.
+An S&P 500 fund may still own 500 companies, but with roughly 40% of its value concentrated in just 10 names, its fortunes increasingly rise and fall with a remarkably small group of businesses.

 Key Takeaway